Nonparametric Treatment Effect Identification in School Choice: Identification of atomic treatment effects

-\item For a test-score school $s_0$ using test $t_0$, where $s_0 \succ L$ means that $s_0$ is preferred to every school in $L(q,c)$. \item Consider two schools $s_0, s_1$ where $s_1 \succ s_0$.
+\item Consider two schools $s_0, s_1$ where $s_1 \succ s_0$.
 Assume that neither $E_ {s_0}$ nor $E_{s_1}$ is empty.
 If $s_1$ is a lottery school, regardless of whether $s_0$ is test-score or lottery, then Otherwise, if $s_1$ is a test-score school with test score $t_1$, regardless of whether $s_0$ is test-score or lottery, \end{enumerate} \end{restatable}

 The first claim of \cref{prop:eligibility} characterizes the eligibility set for a lottery school $s_0$.
-A student has positive probability of being assigned to $s_0$ if and only if (a) $s_0$ has positive probability of being their favorite lottery school among those at which she wins the lottery (i.e. $\pi_{s_0}^* > 0$) and (b) their test scores fail to qualify for any schools they prefer to $s_0$ (i.e. $R_t < \lbR{t}(s_0)$).
-The first claim then describes the set of test scores falling in to the eligibility set.

 The second claim analogously characterizes the eligibility set for a test-score school $s_0$.
-A student has positive probability of being assigned to $s_0$ using test $t_0$ if and only if (a) they do not qualify for sure at some lottery school they prefer (i.e., $s_0 \succ L(q,c)$), (b) they do not qualify for any school using test $t$ that they prefer (i.e., $R_t < \lbR{t} (s_0)$), and (c) they qualify for $s_0$ (i.e., $R_{t_0} \ge \lbr{t_0}(s_0)$).
-These requirements are similarly encoded in the second claim.
+Both formalize the verbal intuition we have described.
 The third claim computes the intersection of the closures of the eligibility sets between two schools $s_0, s_1$.
 Depending on whether the more-preferred school $s_1$ is a lottery school, the intersection takes different shapes.
 If $s_1$ is a lottery school, then the intersection is either empty or $\bar E_{s_0}$.
-Otherwise, the intersection is either empty or the \emph{slice} of $\bar E_ {s_0}$ that equals $s_1$'s cutoff on test $t_1$.
+Otherwise, the intersection is either empty or the slice of $\bar E_ {s_0}$ that equals $s_1$'s cutoff on test $t_1$.

+\Copy{idlit}{These identification results closely relate to the literature.
+They follow \citet{abdulkadiroglu2017impact} closely and extend their Corollary 1 to settings with heterogeneous treatment effects.
+In particular, the set of students for whom $R \in \bar E_s(\succ, Q; c)$ is precisely the set of students for whom the local DA propensity score for school $s$ is positive.
+Separately, when there are only test-score schools and no discrete qualifies ($Q_{is} = 0$), \cref{prop:eligibility} characterizes the same set---up to a conditionally measure zero set of students---of identified pairwise RD effects as \citet{marinho2022causal}'s Proposition 1.
+See \cref{asub:identification_lit} for details.